Chia-Network/chialisp-web/docs/tutorials/offers_cli_tutorial.md

 ```
 <br/>

-After the offer has been canceled, a taker notices the offer file and decides to take it:
+After the offer has been canceled, a Taker notices the offer file and decides to accept it:

 ```bash
 (venv) $ chia wallet take_offer ~/offers/0.1xch_for_10usds.offer